 Lewy Body Dementias

 Lewy body dementias include dementia with Lewy body disease (DLB) and Parkinson’s disease with dementia (PDD).
-Common symptoms include problems with movement, visual hallucinations and fluctuations in thinking skills or attention.
+Common symptoms include problems with movement, visual hallucinations, and fluctuations in thinking skills or attention.

 What is Dementia with Lewy Body Disease?